Ann Kirkpatrick: 2010

 Kirkpatrick was defeated for reelection by Republican nominee Paul Gosar, with 49.7% of the vote to Kirkpatrick's 43.7%.
 She was endorsed by The Arizona Republic.

 2012

 Kirkpatrick announced she would run again for her old congressional seat in 2012.
 Redistricting made the district significantly more Democratic than its predecessor; Democrats had a nine-point registration advantage.
 Kirkpatrick was initially priming for a rematch against Gosar, but Gosar opted to run for reelection in the newly created, heavily Republican 4th district.
 Kirkpatrick narrowly won the general election, defeating Republican Jonathan Paton, a former state senator, with less than 50% of the vote, as a Libertarian Party candidate took more than 6%.

 2014

-Kirkpatrick was reelected with 52.6% of the vote.
+Kirkpatrick was reelected with 52.6% of the vote over state Representative Andy Tobin.
 She faced no opposition in the Democratic primary.
 According to a December 2012 Washington Post article, Kirkpatrick was one of the 10 most vulnerable incumbents in 2014.
 She was a member of the Democratic Congressional Campaign Committee's Frontline Program, which was designed to help protect vulnerable Democratic incumbents heading into the 2014 election.